 Increasing economic activity and expansion of market size has resulted in a significant increase in the number of patent filings in China.
-In March 2021, the World Intellectual Property Organization announced that China has filed 68,720 patent applications through the Patent Cooperation Treaty system in 2020 with a year-on-year growth of 16.1 percent despite the impact of Covid-19, ranking first ahead of other countries such as the U.S. (59,230 applications), Japan (50,520 applications), the Republic of Korea (20,060 applications) and Germany (18,643 applications).
+In June 2023, the World Intellectual Property Organization announced that Chinese applicants filed 70,015 patent applications through the Patent Cooperation Treaty system in 2022, ranking first ahead of other countries such as the U.S. (59,056 applications) and Japan (50,345 applications).
 This reflects China's efforts to transform from a major intellectual property rights importer into a major intellectual property rights creator.